yearn/yearn-vaults/docs/DEPLOYMENT.md

    ```

 1. Check new vault has ABI setup on etherscan (until verification with Vyper and proxy is fixed on Etherscan).

+## Deploying a new Strategy

+1. Create a new issue in the strategies' [repo](https://github.com/iearn-finance/yearn-strategies/issues) using the template `Strategy Review`. **Complete all the fields**.
+1. Coordinate with Core Dev strategist for getting a review on [board](https://github.com/orgs/iearn-finance/projects/5).
+1. Complete peer review by at least 2 strategists.
+1. Check if `want` token has a deployed vault already (>=v0.3.0) and coordinate to use that first if possible.
 1. Coordinate with core developer to set proper deposit limit and other settings for new vault.
 See the table below: [Limits per Stage](#limits-per-stage).
-1. Set a deposit limit to \$50k USD converted to your `want` token.
+1. Set a deposit according to the table, converted to your `want` token.
 Example below is 50k DAI

    ```python
    vault.setDepositLimit(50_000 * 1e18)